ft-interactive/g-yAxisLinear/README.md

 ### Positioning
-The rendered axis returns the width of the ticks text via <b>.yLabelOffset()</b> (see examples).
+The rendered axis returns the width of the ticks text via <b>.yLabelOffset()</b>.

 ![alt tag](https://github.com/ft-interactive/g-yaxislinear/blob/master/images/yOffsetLabel.png)

-.yLabelOffset should be used to amend the right hand margin of the .plot(
+<b>.yLabelOffset</b> is be used to amend the right hand margin of the current frame element so that tick text is positioned outside the current frame,

 ```
 let newMargin = myYAxis.yLabelOffset()+currentFrame.margin().right;